 - Comply with the authority’s guidelines for restoring an old building in a historic center;

 - Become residents in Casoli.

 Zungoli is considered one of the most beautiful villages in Italy and has plenty to offer.
-You’ll find bars, restaurants, two supermarkets, a butcher store, an artisanal ceramics studio, hotel, and several B&Bs.
+You’ll find bars, restaurants, supermarkets, a butcher store, an artisanal ceramics studio, hotel, and several bed-and-breakfasts.
 Naples and beautiful beaches are only a one-hour drive away.

 The town comes complete with a local marquis family who live in the majestic castle that was constructed in the 11th century to protect the village from Byzantine invasions.
 Italian tourists flock to Zungoli for a quiet, rural escape, but foreign visitors are rare.

-The houses on sale for 1 euro range from 50 to 100 square meters and can be bought separately or in blocks.
-Families, and buyers who plan to open hospitality businesses or artisanal activities, are given preference.
+These 1 euro homes range from 50 to 100 square meters and can be bought separately or in blocks.
+Families and buyers who plan to open hospitality businesses or artisanal activities are given preference.
 You would have to start the renovation within three months from the day of the purchase and finish not later than three years after that.

-The buyers are also obliged to pay 2,000 euros to the town council as a guarantee that you will go through with your project and observe the rules.
-According to the local council, old houses in town can request tax deductions, which vary from 50% to 85%, for improving energy ratings, anti-seismic structures, and other improvements.
+As a buyer, you are obliged to pay 2,000 euros (about US$2,204) to the town council as a guarantee that you will go through with your project and observe the rules.